scottmsinger/smpv/README.md

 -- registering this in the database and changing file permissions
 - allows you to check the file back in
 -- registering with database
--- giving this a comment recorded with the revision in the database
+-- giving this a comment recorded with the version in the database
-- revert to a previous revision
+- revert to a previous version
 - get the history for a file
 - get the status of a file
-- has a separate notion of version and published revision (need to switch these - bad TIP naming) -- does nothing with that notion except tag it in the database - for another system?
+- has a separate notion of version and release
+-- does nothing with that notion except tag it in the database - could be leveraged in another system?

 usage:
 smpv --file filename [--add, etc]